luisvinicius09/capstone-one/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# PrimeLocation captone project.

-> One paragraph statement about the project.
+> This is the capstone project for the html & CSS module, which is based on a directory of schools.

 ![screenshot](./app_screenshot.png)